 ………….Subsequently, the change point analysis was applied to other activities.

 …………..It was found that online conversation (ConvMessages) accounted for most of the activity for almost every user.
 Very few users had other activities such as Helpviews, Page views by app, Page views by web accounting for most of their activities on the website.
+Further, it was found that activity of conversation messages closely mirrored the change points occurring in the total activity count.

 Figure 1:For a user with that we took as part of our study (This figure is also a representative figure for users taken into account for the study since they have the conversation messages serving for most of their activity on the website)